UNDERSTANDING WIRELESS MODULATIONS

 * To tailor the course to participants requirements, with prior coordination, participants may bring devices for analysis, characterization, and discussion.

 This course is intended for professionals who use wireless communications devices and systems but want a deeper understanding of the principals and actually engineering of these systems.
 The class is intended for those with some basic mathematics background (basic spreadsheet calculations), participants will be given spreadsheets and software tools for analysis and lab exercises, to give insight to communications and modulation mathematics and theory.
 The course format combines lectures, readings, discussions, and hands-on exercises; participants are given opportunities to use class room material to make measurements in practical lab exercises.
 The goal of this class is to give deeper understand and practical field skills to understand, characterize, and use modern communications systems.

 Recommended reference texts: Stemler, Communications Systems; Peebles, Digital Communications Systems; Siebert, Circuits, Signal, Systems.

 Demo instruments: Analog Devices PlutoSdr

-Please contact Kyle Oman, Director of Training, for more information and registration details.
+Please contact our Training Department for more information and registration details.